 Anyone who’s done a research degree knows how important a useful index can be – and how frustrating a poor one is.
 A good index provides a map of your book, with multiple access points for readers with different needs and interests.
 It will make your book – and your research – more accessible to readers, and can even increase sales, especially to libraries.

 In this short guide I will explain when and how indexing takes place, discuss the advantages of working with a professional indexer, and provide some useful links to information that can help you through the indexing process.
+You may also want to read fellow indexer Paula Clarke Bain’s excellent guide to the process for the general author.

 1: Indexing in the publishing process